Lie symmetries of generalized Burgers equations: application to boundary-value problems

 We perform the group classification of class~\eqref{Eq_GenBurgers} within the framework of the classical Lie approach~\cite{Olver1986,Ovsiannikov1982}.
-Naturally one performs the group classification for class~\eqref{Eq_GenBurgers} up to~$G^\sim$-equivalence and for its subclass~\eqref{Eq_GenBurgers_n2} up to~$\hat G^\sim_2$-equivalence.
+It is convenient to perform the group classification for class~\eqref{Eq_GenBurgers} up to~$G^\sim$-equivalence and for its subclass~\eqref{Eq_GenBurgers_n2} up to~$\hat G^\sim_2$-equivalence.

 We search for operators of the form $\Gamma=\tau(t,x,u)\partial_t+\xi(t,x,u)\partial_x+\theta(t,x,u)\partial_u$ which generate one-parameter groups of point-symmetry transformations of an equation from class~\eqref{Eq_GenBurgers}.
 Any such vector field,~$\Gamma$, satisfies the infinitesimal invariance criterion, i.e., the action of the second prolongation,~$\Gamma^{(2)}$, of the operator~$\Gamma$ on equation~\eqref{Eq_GenBurgers} results in the conditions being an identity for all solutions of this equation.
 Namely, we require that